just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 ![fingerprints](fingerprints.png)

 This image gives us the flag `flag{4rch35_l00p5_wh0rl5}` and some fingerprints.
-This can be used with the fingerprints found on the pan that we got from Facebook.
-By comparing the two, we can confirm that Long is the murderer.
+These can be used with the fingerprint found on the pan that we got earlier.
+By comparing the fingerprints, we can confirm that Long is the murderer.

 ![long finger](long_finger.png)
 ![pan finger](pan_finger.png)